spryker/spryker-docs/docs/scos/user/features/202108.0/product-barcode-feature-overview.md

 The Barcode Generator can be used for any kind of entity, and by default, Spryker provides a solution for products.

 **What is a barcode?**
-A barcode is a square or rectangular image consisting of a series of parallel black lines (bars) and white spaces of varying widths that can be read by a scanner and printed.
+<br>A barcode is a square or rectangular image consisting of a series of parallel black lines (bars) and white spaces of varying widths that can be read by a scanner and printed.
 Barcodes are applied to entities as a means of quick identification.

 In the default configuration, barcodes are generated based on the SKU of a concrete product using the Code128 format.
 Though, Spryker provides highly customizable solutions through plugins with the help of which the setup can be changed.